PerceptiLabs/Sign-Language/README.md

 ​
 1. Choose one of the following options to obtain this repo:
 ​
   * Clone or download the sample model from GitHub.
+Note that This model is not compatible with PerceptiLabs 0.12 as the UI and components have changed.
 Then on the **ModelHub** screen in Perceptilabs, import the sample model.
 When prompted for the model's folder, navigate to and select the location of the **model.json** file.
   * Clone the repo directly from within PerceptiLabs, by selecting PerceptiLabs' **File** > **Import Model** menu, and then populating the **GitHub** tab on the popup with the URL of this repo.
 ​
 2. Unzip **data.zip**.
 This will create a subdirectory named **data** containing the repo's two .npy data files (**X.npy** and **Y.npy**).